EVGEN002/map-tree-utils/README.md

 - The function creates shallow copies of nodes so the original Map values are not mutated.

-- If a node references a `parentId` that does not exist in the Map, the node will be treated as a root.
+- If a node references a `parentKey: string` that does not exist in the Map, the node will be treated as a root.

 #